 - To become certified to prescribe Probuphine in the REMS Program, HCP must: - 1.
-Review the Prescribing Information for Probuphine. - Complete the Probuphine REMS Program Live Training: Lecture and Practicum, and successfully complete the Probuphine REMS Program Knowledge Assessment. - 3.
-Enroll in the Probuphine REMS Program by completing the Probuphine REMS Program Prescriber Enrollment Form. - After enrollment, prescriber must: - Counsel patients using What You Need to Know about Probuphine: A Patient's Guide. - Ensure Probuphine surgical procedures are performed in your healthcare setting by a HCP who is certified to insert Probuphine.
+Review the Prescribing Information for Probuphine, including Instructions for Use. - 2.
+Take the Probuphine REMS Program Live Training: Lecture and Practicum, and successfully complete the Probuphine REMS Program Knowledge Assessment. - 3.
+Enroll in the Probuphine REMS Program by completing the Probuphine REMS Program Prescriber Enrollment Form. - After enrollment, prescriber must: - Counsel patients using What You Need to Know about Probuphine: A Patient's Guide, and give a copy to the patient. - Ensure Probuphine surgical procedures are performed in your healthcare setting by a HCP who is certified to insert Probuphine.
 Patients must be monitored to ensure Probuphine is removed by a HCP who is certified to insert. - Maintain documentation of insertion/removal of Probuphine in each patient's medical record.
-Use the Probuphine REMS Program Insertion/Removal Log or another method/system (e.g., electronic health record) specific to HCP's practice
+Use the Probuphine REMS Program Insertion/Removal Log or another method/system (e.g., electronic health record) specific to HCP's practice. - Not loan or sell Probuphine. - Not transfer Probuphine except to certified inserters.